 The MemTrax test program was designed in WORD-PRESS so that it would perform essentially the same on any platform.
 The on-line implementation presents 50 images, 25 new and 25 repeated, with the instruction to respond to repeated images as quickly as possible.
-Users are allowed up to 3 s after stimulus presentation to respond to an image.
-The exact time for each response (1-3,000 ms) was recorded, with 200-2,999 ms considered a "response" and less than 200 ms or exactly 3,000 ms considered a "non-response."
-(The 200 ms lower limit was chosen as a typical RT for a fast-reaction to a stimulus change - a value well below any observed decision time, hence not a legitimate response.)
-Each test had five unique images from each of five categories, which were selected from 3,000 images curated into 60 categories.
-These images were presented in a pseudo-random order with no more than four new images or repeated images occurring in a sequence (similar to the rules of the Gellerman series, Gellerman, 1993).
-For the five items in each of the five categories (25 unique images), three images were repeated once, while one was repeated twice, and one was not repeated.
+Users are allowed up to 3 seconds after stimulus presentation to respond to an image.
+The exact time for each response (1 to 3,000 milliseconds) was recorded, with 200 to 3,000 milliseconds considered a "response" and less than 200 milliseconds or exactly 3,000 milliseconds considered a "non-response".
+(The 200 millisecond lower limit was chosen as a typical response time for a fast-reaction to a stimulus change - a value well below any observed decision time, hence not a legitimate response.)
+Each test had 5 unique images from each of 5 categories, which were selected from 3,000 images curated into 60 categories.
+These images were presented in a pseudo-random order with no more than 4 new images or repeated images occurring in a sequence (similar to the rules of the Gellerman series, L.W.
+Gellerman, 1933).
+For the 5 items in each of the 5 categories (25 unique images), three images were repeated once, while one was repeated twice, and one was not repeated.
 This study did not analyze the effects of lag or number of repeats.

 Basic analyses for every individual examined "Responses" either indicated by the press of a space bar, the tap of a screen, or click of a mouse, depending on platform used, for each stimulus and mean RT across all HITs.
-The number of "Correct Trials" was tabulated (0-50; ideally 25 HITs and 25 Correct Rejections).
-From these measures, other metrics were calculated, including: number of incorrect responses ("False Alarms" = "25 - Correct Rejections," optimally zero), number of failures to respond to a repeated image ("Misses" = "25 - Hits," optimally zero), "Total Number of Responses" ("HITs" plus "False Alarms"), and mean RT to "HITs" ("RT").
-A more complete description of the task has been previously published (Ashford et al., 2019b).
+The number of "Correct Trials" was tabulated (0 - 50; ideally 25 HITs and 25 Correct Rejections.
+From these measures, other metrics were calculated, including: number of incorrect responses ("False Alarms" = "25 - Correct Rejections", optimally zero), number of failures to respond to a repeated image ("Misses" = "25 - Hits", optimally zero), "Total Number of Responses" ("HITs" plus "False Alarms"), and mean response time to "HITs" ("RT").
+A more complete description of the task has been previously published (Ashford et al., 2019).

-Data analysis
+Data Analysis

-For first-time tests for the 344,165 unique users, 59,499 tests with performance of chance or poorer, i.e., less than 30 correct out of 50 possible choices (random likelihood of getting 30 or more correct is less than 1/1000), which included tests with fewer than five HITs or fewer than five Correct Rejections, were removed (17% of the initial uses), leaving 284,644 tests.
-Also, of these tests, those with average RTs to HITs less than 0.5 s (2,350 had less than 0.5 s with very few of these having more than 30 correct responses, 0.8%) or more than 2 s (n = 156) were removed.
+For first-time tests for the 344,165 unique users, 59,499 tests with performance of chance or poorer, i.e., less than 30 correct out of 50 possible choices (random likelihood of getting 30 or more correct is less than 1/1000), which included tests with fewer than 5 HITs or fewer than 5 Correct Rejections, were removed (17% of the initial uses), leaving 284,644 tests.
+Also, of these tests, those with average RTs to HITs less than 0.5 second (2,350 had less than 0.5 second with very few of these having more than 30 correct responses, 0.8%) or more than 2 seconds (n=156) were removed.
 Another 18 were removed due to a programming error.
 Thus, 282,140 tests were considered valid and used for this study and analyses (82% of the first-time users).